norman-thomas/epson-projector-remote/README.md

 * `error` checks for an error and currently only returns the EPSON error code as integer. `0` means no error.
 * `ok` is basically the same as `error` above, but maps all errors to `-1`.
 If no errors are reported by the projector the return value is `0`.

+I disabled the default behavior of the RGB LED on the Particle Photon.
+It is constantly turned off.
+While sending a command it turns red, while reading a response from the projector it turns green.

 # Resources